 How do new arrivals in Cardiff learn English as a second language?

-Again we flash to English language learners who would prefer to take lessons in what might possibly be the only ‘safe’ environment they have at the moment: their home.
+Again we flash to English language learners who would prefer to take ESOL lessons Edinburgh in what might possibly be the only ‘safe’ environment they have at the moment: their home.

 Imagine an asylum seeker or immigrant: barely knowing the language, feeling lucky to have found a place to live... would you imagine that someone in that position might really feel up to navigating a strange new city in search of language lessons?